ONSdigital/monthly-business-survey-results/docs/specifications/Ratio of Means Imputation.md

 When the imputation link cannot be calculated the imputation link will be defaulted to 1.
-To distinguish that this link cannot be calculated the matched pairs will be missing.
+To distinguish that this link cannot be calculated the matched pairs will be set to 0.

 #### 7.6.2 Zero in link calculations

 When the denominator of the imputation link calculation is 0 the link is defaulted to 1.
-To distinguish this link from the above default the matched pairs will be set to 0.
+To distinguish this link from the above default the matched pairs will be set to the amount of matched pairs that would be used in the calculation.

 ## 8.0 Imputation